Can I begin the MPH program directly after completing my undergraduate degree?

 Do MPH students take courses at any other Harvard schools?

 Students may enroll in courses offered by one of the other Harvard faculties, MIT, or the Tufts Fletcher School of Law and Diplomacy or Friedman School of Nutrition Science and Policy.
 Obtaining credit for cross-registered courses is permissible only for graduate-level courses appropriate to the student’s degree program at the Harvard Chan School.

 Does Harvard offer any MPH degree programs online?

-Our MPH in Epidemiology combines the best of online, in-person, and in-the-field learning.
-This rigorous part-time, two-year degree program provides the advanced research and epidemiological skills that students need to pursue senior positions in academia, hospitals, public health agencies, nongovernmental organizations, and the private sector.
+Additionally, the MPH in Epidemiology program combines the best of online, in-person, and in-the-field learning.
+This rigorous, part-time, hybrid two-year degree program provides the advanced research and epidemiological skills that students need to pursue senior positions in academia, hospitals, public health agencies, nongovernmental organizations, and the private sector.

 Can credits from the Public Health Leadership Lab (PHL) count toward an MPH degree?